-Finally, $l{ij}^{mkc}$ defines the influence of an accident on arc (i,j) of commodity k using mode m on the population c.
-This influence factor depends on the distance between the population center and the arc, as well as the hazardous material type: The shorter the distance and the more dangerous the material is, the higher is the influence factor.
+Finally, $l{ij}^{mkc}$ defines the influence of an accident on arc (i, j) of commodity k using mode m on the population c.
+This influence factor depends on the distance between the population center and the arc, as well as on the hazardous material type: The shorter the distance and the more dangerous the material is, the higher is the influence factor.
 The literature introduces different methods for calculating the influence of an accident on an arc: Batta and Chiu (1988) use a fixed bandwidth around the route segment, Erkut and Verter (1998) define a danger circle and Patel and Horowitz (1994) use a Gaussian plume model to define the impact of airborne hazmat accidents.
 We assume that these influence factors are given.
 Using this notation, we associate the risk with the population center.
 This is in contrast to the network design literature (e.g., Alp, 1995; Kara and Verter, 2004; Bianco et al., 2009), where risk calculation is associated with arcs.
-With $P{ij}$ being the accumulated affected population in the area of arc (i,j), the classical literature defines the risk of an arc by $\sum{k \in K} \sigma{ij}^{km} P{ij} \phi_k x{ij}^{km}$ (Erkut and Verter, 1998).
+With $P{ij}$ being the accumulated affected population in the area of arc (i, j), the classical literature defines the risk of an arc by $\sum{k \in K} \sigma{ij}^{km} P{ij} \phi_k x{ij}^{km}$ (Erkut and Verter, 1998).
 This definition is used in the models and solution methods for network design problems proposed in the literature.

-To evaluate our new risk definition, we model the problem as linear bilevel problem.
-In this well-studied formulation, the leader represents the government or an authority.
-The leader can decide if the mode of an arc of the network is allowed for the transportation of hazardous materials or not and the decision is modeled by the binary decision variable $y{ij}^m$ .
-For simplification, the differentiation between specific hazardous material types is ignored, but the model could easily be extended to include this more realistic setting.
-The leader decision is subject to the follower optimization problem: The carriers minimize their transportation costs subject to demand satisfaction by deciding over the transportation percentage $x{ij}^{im}$ of commodity $k \in K$ shipped over arc $(i,j) \in A$ on transportation mode $m \in M$ .
+To evaluate our new risk definition, we model the problem as a linear bilevel problem.
+In this wellstudied formulation, the leader represents the government or an authority.
+The leader can decide if the mode of a connection of the network is allowed for the transportation of hazardous materials or not and the decision is modeled by the binary decision variable $y{ij}^m$ .
+For simplification, we do not distinguish between specific hazardous material types, but the model could easily be extended to include this more realistic setting.
+The leader decision is subject to the follower optimization problem: The carriers minimize their transportation costs subject to demand satisfaction by deciding over the transportation percentage $x{ij}^{km}$ of commodity $k \in K$ shipped over arc $(i, j) \in A$ on transportation mode $m \in M$ .

 Kara and Verter (2004) reformulate the bilevel problem into a single-level formulation using the Karush-Kuhn-Tucker (KKT) conditions.
 In Verter and Kara (2008), a path-based formulation of the HTNDP is proposed.
 For each carrier, all possible paths are generated and ordered according to the carrier priority.
-Bianco et al. (2009) also transform the bilevel problem into a single-level formulation and show that these solutions might not be stable.
-If several follower solutions exist, the KKT conditions use an optimistic bilevel formulation which assumes that the carriers choose the path with the lowest risk among all shortest paths.
-In this case, the total risk can increase if a carrier chooses a path with higher risk.
-They provide a method to evaluate the stability and present a heuristic which always finds stable solutions.
-Amaldi et al. (2011) proposed a mixed-integer linear program to solve the HTNDP.
-This global optimization method further guarantees finding stable solutions.
-Recently, Fontaine and Minner (2018) proposed a Benders decomposition approach to solve larger instances.
-While most models consider a network design problem, a different approach for a reducing the risk is to introduce tolls for the transportation of hazardous materials (Marcotte et al., 2009).
+Bianco et al. (2009) also transform the bilevel problem into a single-level formulation and show that their solutions might not be stable.
+If several follower solutions exist, the KKT conditions use an optimistic bilevel formulation that assumes that the carriers choose the path with the lowest risk among all shortest paths.
+In this case, the total risk can increase if a carrier chooses a path with a higher risk.
+They provide a method to evaluate the stability and present a heuristic that always finds stable solutions.
+Amaldi et al. (2011) propose a mixed-integer linear program for solving the HTNDP.
+This global optimization method further guarantees that stable solutions are found.
+Fontaine and Minner (2018) propose a Benders decomposition approach for solving larger instances of the classical HTNDP that only considers one transportation mode and risk minimization.
+Risk equilibration is not considered.
+While most models consider a network design problem, a different approach for a reduction of risk is the introduction of tolls for the transportation of hazardous materials (Marcotte et al., 2009; Esfandeh et al., 2016).